omololevy/St-React/README.md

 # St-React
-A repository for  first react project
+A repository for  first react project.
+## Add to Cart